AhmedElyacoubiForJ/cashcard/contract.md

 * Create a REST Controller
 * Add the GET endpoint to the Controller
 * Learn about and use the @PathVariable annotation

+### Repositories & Spring Data
+* Add Spring Data to our application
+* Create the CashCardRepository
+* Use Dependency Injection to make our CashCardRepository available for use
+* Configure an in-memory Database
+* Use the CashCardRepository for data management